-Dubbed “the world’s most expensive wallpaper” the stunningly decorative paper recently made the news across the UK and as far afield as France, Australia and New York.
+Dubbed “the world’s most expensive wallpaper” the stunningly decorative paper has made the news across the UK and as far afield as France, Australia and New York.

-The Chinese Drawing Room was decorated by Lady Isabella Hertford, who lived at Temple Newsam in the 1820s.
+Also known as The Blue Drawing Room, the stunning room was almost entirely decorated by Lady Isabella Hertford, who lived at Temple Newsam in the 1820s.

-The wallpaper itself was given to her as a gift by the then Prince of Wales, a close friend who had visited her in 1807.
+The elaborate wallpaper itself was given to Lady Hertford as a gift by the then Prince of Wales, a close friend who had visited her in 1807.